RomainDGx/MALSharp/MALSharp.Client.Hosting/README.md

 - Register `IMALClient` via `IServiceCollection`.
 - Supports both unauthenticated and authenticated MyAnimeList API calls via `IAccessTokenProvider`.
-- Preconfigured named `HttpClient` with `ClientId`, base address, and timeout.
 - Integration with `IHostBuilder` and `IHostApplicationBuilder`.
 - Configuration-driven setup through `IConfiguration`.

 ## Using `AddMALClient`

-You can register the `IMALClient` into the DI via `IServiceCollection` extensions methods and edit `MALClientOptions`:
+You can register the `IMALClient` into the DI via `IServiceCollection` extensions methods and configure `MALClientOptions`:

 ### Unauthenticated Usage

+For authenticated calls, you provide your own `IAccessTokenProvider` implementation:
 ```cs
 builder.Services.AddMALClient(options =>
 {